RasaHQ/rasa/docs/docs/reference/rasa/utils/tensorflow/models.md

 - `model_data` - Input data to be fed to the model.
 - `batch_size` - Size of batches that the generator should create.
+- `output_keys_expected` - Keys which are expected in the output.
+  The output should be filtered to have only these keys before merging it with the output across all batches.

 **Returns**: